 The Help Your Farm Needs

-At Mills Law, we understand the difficulties farmers face in the modern economy.
+At Narron Wenzel, P.A., we understand the difficulties farmers face in the modern economy.
 Not only have we worked with farmers for over 20 years, but our founding lawyers David Mills grew up on a North Carolina farm.

 For many family farmers, filing bankruptcy may seem like a failure.
 Even the most well-managed farms fall on hard times.
 Hurricanes, flooding, drought and other conditions beyond our control can have devastating impacts on crops and livestock.